toolongdontread/Habit-Tracker-Project/README.md

-# Habit-Tracker-Project
+# Habit-Tracker-Project (The app development temporary stops)

 This is a project aims to build a habit tracker app.

-The app is still under development.

 This app is built by React Native.